diablokitty/reading_notes/301_Reading_Notes_08.md

   GET, POST, PUT PATCH and DELETE

 - What should the URIs be based on?

+The resource and not operations on the resource.

 - Give an example of a good URI.

+prettythings/dresses

 - What does it mean to have a ‘chatty’ web API?
 Is this a good or a bad thing?

+API's that send back a lot of small responses, and no, they take up too many resources.
+Best to info dump and let the client sort it out.

 - What status code does a successful GET request return?

+200

 - What status code does an unsuccessful GET request return?

+204

 - What status code does a successful POST request return?

+201

 - What status code does a successful DELETE request return?

+204

 ### Bookmark and Review
 [RegExr](https://regexr.com/) - Pay particular attention to the cheatsheet